evilpaper/frontend-interview-questions/README.md

-# Frontend Interview Questions (with Answers... :boom:)
+# Frontend Interview Questions (and Answers... :boom:)

-A bunch of common Frontend Developer Interview Questions incl.
-Answers.
-Utilizing the Minimum Information Principle and Cloze Deletion for effective learning.
+A bunch of common Frontend Developer Interview Questions.
+Utilizing Minimum Information Principle and Cloze Deletion for effective learning.

 ---